-Pest Control, Exterminator & Wildlife Removal in Ipswich, MA
+Pest Control & Exterminator Services in Ipswich, MA

 Located in central Essex County, Ipswich is a small town about 28 miles northeast of Boston.
 This peaceful village sits on the riverfront and includes Willowdale State Forest, Sand Point Reservation, and the southern part of Plum Island.
 However, the very elements that lend this town its beauty are also the perfect spots for harboring pests that can get infest the area’s homes and businesses.

 Settled nearly 400 years ago in 1630, Ipswich, Massachusetts was named after Ipswich in Suffolk, England, in honor of the kindness of that town’s residents when shipping items between the two areas.
 Early pioneers focused on farming, fishing, shipbuilding, and trading; eventually, lace making emerged as a cottage industry in the area.